hpk42/muacrypt/doc/cmdline.rst

-      test-email         test which account an email belongs to. recommend          print AC Level 1 recommendation for sending... make-header        print Autocrypt header for an emailadr. export-public-key  print public key of own or peer account. export-secret-key  print secret key of own account. bot-reply          reply to stdin mail as a bot.
+      test-email         test which account an email belongs to. recommend          print AC Level 1 recommendation for sending... make-header        print Autocrypt header for an emailadr. import-public-key  import public key data as an Autocrypt key. export-public-key  print public key of own or peer account. export-secret-key  print secret key of own account. bot-reply          reply to stdin mail as a bot.